spoofle/spoofle/README.md

 🌱 Tech Lead @ Hack4Impact-UMD: I'm currently a co-tech lead for the Internal Application Tools project.
 We're building an application portal and dashboard as part of our initiative to overhaul the current application process to Hack4Impact-UMD.
 Past projects I've also worked on as a TL includes:
 - All District Reads project (Spring/Summer 2024) - Mobile and web development for the All District Reads nonprofit

-Learn more about these projects and more at [Hack4Impact-UMD](https://umd.hack4impact.org/)!
+Learn more about these projects at [Hack4Impact-UMD](https://umd.hack4impact.org/)!

 🖥️ Languages: Python | C | Java | OCaml | F# | Dart